-Dirt road near Willow Flat campground leading to a National Park Service maintenance storage/supply area.
+Dirt road near Island in the Sky Campground leading to a maintenance storage/supply area.

-Dirt road adjacent to Shafer day-use parking area leading to a National Park Service maintenance storage/supply area.
+Dirt road adjacent to Shafer day-use parking area leading to a maintenance storage/supply area.

 The Shafer day-use parking area is closed from one-half hour after sunset until one-half hour before sunrise.

-4 Wheel Drive is required on motor vehicles, travelling on the following roads: White Rim, Shafer Trail, Potash Road inside the Park boundary.
+High clearance four-wheel drive is required on motor vehicles travelling on the following roads: White Rim Road.

 From the North Point Trailhead to Panorama Point and Cleopatra's Chair;